Isoxazoline: Isoxazoline insecticide

 The isoxazoline class of insecticides was discovered by Nissan.
-They act by allosterically modulating GABA-gated chloride channels (IRAC group 30) and glutamate-gated chloride channels; this decreases influx of chloride into the post-synaptic neuron, leading to hyperexcitation of the nuron, and paralysis of the parasite.
+They act by allosterically modulating GABA-gated chloride channels (IRAC group 30) and glutamate-gated chloride channels; this decreases influx of chloride into the post-synaptic neuron, leading to hyperexcitation of the neuron, and paralysis of the parasite.

 Fluralaner and lotilaner are used against fleas in both dogs and cats, whereas afoxolaner and sarolaner are only approved for dogs, and esafoxolaner is currently only approved for cats.
 In 2018, the U.S. FDA issued a drug safety communication regarding post-marketing reports of neurological side effects in cats and dogs taking isoxazoline-containing flea & tick medications.

 Lotilaner is also the first isoxazoline approved for human use as Lotilaner eye drops, sold under the brand name Xdemvy.
 This medication is approved for treatment of blepharitis (inflammation of the eyelid) caused by infestation by Demodex (tiny mites).

 Fluxametamide and isocycloseram are used as agricultural insecticides.